2019 Selection Day for New Exhibiting Members

 Social Media News

 The first is an open page available to all who want to publicise their presence and share their interest in Guildford Art Society.
-You can find it by searching for "Guildford Art Society" in Facebook or clicking here or clicking on the first Facebook icon above.
+You can find it by searching for "Guildford Art Society" in Facebook or clicking here.
 You can put your news, photos and comments on this Facebook page whether you are a Guildford Art Society member or not, either friend, contact or a business.
 In Facebook click on "like" and "follow" to stay in touch.
 When you post your work here do so well described with titles, sizes, prices and any stories.
 The guidance for the website Gallery images will give you advice.
 In time we expect this page to have a large number and wide range of users.
 Feel free to sign up and encourage others to do so.

 Our second Facebook group is for Guildford Art Society Members only who have paid their fees and is a closed group.
 You apply for this on Facebook if you have not already done so and we will admit you if you answer the obvious three questions.
+If you do not answer the questions then you will not be admitted.
 This group communicates with members only but you can still post your work here preferably well described with details and any stories.
 If you are a GAS member then you can join both services and should do so now.
-To go to this Members' service click on the second Facebook icon above.
+To go to this Members' service click on this Facebook link.

 AUTUMN 2019 NEWSLETTER